Gizra/Gizra-Way-Book/approach_mission.md

 **Question 2.
 The Million Question** Can a single `author` entity refer to a million `article` entities?

 Answer: No, the answer is definitely not.
-It would be a bad idea
+It would be a bad idea.

-To understand that, we need to understand the **meaning of reference**.
-When object A refers to object B it means object A “knows” about object B, and this “knowing” becomes part of the information that object A holds.
-So when we call object A from the database, it will also retrieve the information of all the “B” objects that it refers to.
-So, if theoretically there can be a million “B” objects, the system would retrieve them all.
+To understand that we need to understand the **meaning of reference**.
+When object A refers to object B it means object A “knows” about object B, and this "knowing" becomes part of the information that object A holds.
+So for example when we call object A from the database, it might also retrieve the information of all the "B" objects that it refers to.
+So, if theoretically there can be a million "B" objects, the system would retrieve them all.
 This is a very heavy task for the system that requires a lot of memory resources.
 We want to avoid this.

-So because we don’t want the `author` to refer to a million `articles`, the `article` will refer to (know about and hold the information on), the `author`.
+Thus, because we don’t want the `author` to refer to a million `articles`, the `article` will refer to (know about and hold the information on), the `author`.

 It looks like this:

 ![](3.jpg)

-Now let's add more details to our story:
+Now let's add more details to our scenario:

 > Author writes articles on various topics.